Azure/arc_jumpstart_levelup/docs/azure_arc_servers_jumpstart/_readme.md

   Enter-AzVM -ResourceGroupName $Env:resourceGroup -Name $serverName -LocalUser $localUser
   ```

-2. The first time you connect to an Arc-enabled server using SSH, you will see the following prompt:
+2. The first time you connect to an Arc-enabled server using SSH, you might see the following prompt:

 > Port 22 is not allowed for SSH connections in this resource.
 Would you like to update the current Service Configuration in the endpoint to allow connections to port 22?
 If you would like to update the Service Configuration to allow connections to a different port, please provide the -Port parameter or manually set up the Service Configuration. (y/n)